 Did you know that Kalkan is often likened to the Italian Riviera with its stylish “Beach Clubs” dotted around the bay?
-Visit any one of the beach clubs, all with seaside sun bathing rock or wooden platforms, access to the sea and cafe/restaurants.
-Each has their own unique atmosphere and some you will be able to reach by charming water taxis from Kalkan harbour, indeed part of the Kalkan holiday experience is finding your favourite.
+Visit any one of the beach clubs, all with seaside sunbathing rock or wooden platforms, access to the sea and cafes/restaurants.
+Each has its own unique atmosphere and some you will be able to reach by charming water taxis from Kalkan harbour, indeed part of the Kalkan holiday experience is finding your favourite.

 Yali Beach Club

 Yali Beach Club is located on the west-hand side of the bay.
 Created from wooden platforms suspended over the sea there is direct sea access from ladders into the water.
 The beach club is open 7 days a week with a bar/restaurant offering breakfast, lunch and dinner.
 Several evenings a week, Yali also hosts special live Jazz evenings for which reservation is required.
 Yali Beach Club is more suited to adults and couples than young children.

 How to get there?
 Head down towards the harbour by the Pirat Hotel.
 When you reach the bottom take the small road running in front of the Pirat Hotel by the Liman Cafe.
 Continue along this road until you reach the Yali beach club.
 Approximately 500m or a 10-minute walk.

 Caretta is a part of the Caretta Hotel, located west-hand side of the bay, a little further on than Yali Beach Club.
 This beach club has many different levels with shaded and open areas all furnished with sunbeds and umbrellas.
 There is a bar and restaurant at the top of the beach club, and at the bottom are steps leading into the ocean.